Meet the Staff

 Logan Powell | Assistant Director of Sports Performance Opens in a new window

-Logan Powell serves as Assistant Director of Sports Performance for Auburn Women's Volleyball and Gymnastics, joining the staff in September 2025 and also overseeing the Graduate Assistant Program for the Sports Performance staff.
+Logan Powell serves as Assistant Director of Sports Performance for Auburn Women's Volleyball and Softball, joining the staff in September 2025 and also overseeing the Graduate Assistant Program for the Sports Performance staff.
 He comes to Auburn from Ohio State, where he worked primarily with volleyball and softball, and holds a bachelor's in Health and Human Performance from Emporia State University.

 Full Bio Opens in a new window